 Digital printing

-Digital printing uses the CMYK colour model along with cyan, magenta, yellow and black inks to output digital files onto paper and other sheet materials.
+Digital printing uses the CMYK colour model to enable cyan, magenta, yellow and black inks to be used to output digital files onto paper and other sheet materials.

 • Digital printers typically overlay highly reflective white paper with cyan, magenta, yellow and black inks or toner.

-• CMYK is a subtractive colour model so is suited to working with inks.
+• CMYK is a subtractive colour model suited to working with semi-transparent inks.

 • Printing has a smaller gamut than TV, computer and phone screens which rely on light emission, rather than reflection of light off sheets of paper.